Counterbalance Forklifts – Everything You Need to Know

 What happens after 3 years?
 Once the training has lapsed, CertifyMe offers free 3-year renewal certificates.
 Simply login with your account to print out an updated counterbalance forklift certificate!

-How can I get OSHA-approved guidance from my entire counterbalance fleet?
+How can I get OSHA-compliant guidance from my entire counterbalance fleet?
 Our Train the Trainer program allows your in-house employees to become a certified counterbalance forklift trainer.
 This type of OSHA training is ideal for shift supervisors, foreman and jobsite leads.

 CertifyMe: The Only Counterbalance Forklift Training You’ll Need